moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/pmdb_additional_data/_index.md

 ## Summary

-The Package Metadata Database (PMDB) (formally [external license DB](https://gitlab.com/groups/gitlab-org/-/epics/8492)) houses both license and advisory data in an external postgresql database hosted in GCP.
+The Package Metadata Database (PMDB) (formally [external license DB](https://gitlab.com/groups/gitlab-org/-/epics/8492)) houses both license and advisory data in an external PostgreSQL database hosted in GCP.
 GitLab is investigating adding additional package metadata to this database which makes it infeasible to copy or export all data directly to customers instances.